lammpstutorials/lammpstutorials.github.io/README.md

 ### License ###

-All the inputs, scripts, and data files are open source and released under the GNU general public license v3.0.
+All the inputs, scripts, and data files are released under the GNU general public license v3.0.